-Physiotherapy (Orthopedic Physical Therapy)
+Physiotherapy (Orthopaedic Physical Therapy)

 In Singapore and much of the world, the terms physiotherapy and physical therapy are used interchangeably.

 This branch of physical therapy focuses on the problems from the musculoskeletal system (muscles, bones, ligaments or tendons) and is used in hospitals and specialist clinics.
 Physiotherapy in this area deals with diagnosing, managing and treating injuries and problems from the muscular and skeletal methods and rehabilitating right after orthopedic operations, as well.

 In Singapore, orthopedic therapy workers function particularly in treating postoperative joints, acute injuries due to sporting activities, arthritis and amputations.
 Some forms of the techniques and approaches involved in orthopedic physical therapy to make recovery faster are strength training, hot/cold packs, joint mobilizations and electrical stimulation.
 An additional procedure recently utilized is the sonogram, particularly in remedies like muscle retraining.

 Orthopedic physical therapy is essential to restore the patient’s’ activity, strength and motion right after injuries or surgery.
 Its importance is two folded.
 On the 1 hand, orthopedic patients typically have deficiencies and weaknesses which could be eliminated or at least alleviated via particular targeted workouts and only a specialized physical therapist can show the patient and teach him/her the appropriate workouts designed to restore and enhance functions or, at least minimize the problems.